thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

 	return result
 end
 ```
-In this case if we were to execute this function with the number three, the execution would look something like this (the verbosity will make sense)
+Okay, so we need to know the factorial of 3.
+We have written the above function and now we'll execute it with the number three.
+The execution would look something like this (the verbosity will make sense)

     #factorial(3)